StyNW7/SEA-Catering-Compfest17/README.md

 ---

-## 🧩 Core Features
+## 🧩 Core Features (based on criteria given)

 ### ✅ Level 1: Welcome to SEA Catering

 * Static homepage introducing SEA Catering
-* Good and Intuitive UI/UX Design
+* Add some details information of the website

 ### ✅ Level 2: Making It Interactive